- Pets and Animals»

 A helpful explanation of rabbit behaviour to help you try to understand your bunny, including biting, growling, thumping and binkies

-If you decide to keep you rabbit outside you need to make sure you make their environment is safe.
+If you decide to keep you rabbit outside you need to make sure you make their environment as safe as possible.
 These are some of the threats they could face

 - Overexposure to sun, heat, wind and rain